 Origins and Distribution

-The guppy has been captive bred for countless generations, but originally came from South America.
-They are named for Reverend Thomas Guppy who originally identified these fish on Trinidad.
-There are hundreds of various guppies found throughout freshwater in South America, including Brazil and Venezuela, and the Caribbean, including Barbados, Trinidad and Tobago.
+The guppy has been captive bred for over 100 years, but originally came from South America.
+They are named for Robert John Lechmere Guppy who originally identified these fish on the island of Trinidad.
+They are native to freshwater streams in the north of South America, including Surinam, Guyana and Venezuela, and the Caribbean islands, including Barbados, Trinidad and Tobago.
+Now, they have been introduced to every continent but Antarctica and can be found in many warm waterways around the world

 Colors and Markings

 There are countless color varieties of guppies.
-Males tend to have more vibrant colors than females.
+Males tend to have more vibrant colors than females, and have longer caudal and dorsal fins.
 Depending on the variety, some guppies have short, rounded tails, some "V"-shaped and others can have an elongated tail half the length of their body.
-Tail fins may have a marbled or striped appearance or the fish may be all one or two colors.
+Tail fins may have a marbled or striped appearance, or the fish may be all one or two colors.
 Whatever color combination you can dream, there is probably a perfect guppy for you.

-Many websites and some pet stores will offer "select" or "unique" breeds found no where else.
-Many times, these strains are the result of serious inbreeding and result in fish with compromised immune function and shorter life spans.
+Many websites and some pet stores will offer "select" or "unique" varieties found nowhere else.
+Many times, these strains are the result of serious inbreeding and produce fish with compromised immune function and shorter life spans.
 Try to stick to the mainstream varieties with well-established lineages.
-If you end up breeding two different strains, you may be surprised how the variations mix.
+If you end up breeding two different strains, you may be surprised how the color variations mix.

-Many guppy keepers often opt for a guppy-only tank.
+Many guppy keepers often opt for a guppy-only aquarium.
 You are welcome to mix different varieties of guppy in the same tank.

 Guppy Habitat and Care